Tristan und Isolde: Composition history

-In April 1858 Wagner's wife Minna intercepted a note from Wagner to Mathilde and, despite Wagner's protests that she was putting a "vulgar interpretation" on the note, she accused first Wagner and then Mathilde of unfaithfulness.
+In April 1858, Minna intercepted a note from Wagner to Mathilde and, despite Wagner's protests that she was giving it a "vulgar interpretation", accused first Wagner and then Mathilde of infidelity.
 After enduring much misery, Wagner persuaded Minna, who had a heart condition, to rest at a spa while Otto Wesendonck took Mathilde to Italy.
-It was during the absence of the two women that Wagner began the composition sketch of the second act of Tristan.
-However, Minna's return in July 1858 did not clear the air, and on 17 August, Wagner was forced to leave both Minna and Mathilde and move to Venice.
+During the two women's absence, Wagner began the composition sketch of the second act of Tristan.
+Minna's return in July 1858 did not clear the air, and on 17 August Wagner was forced to leave both Minna and Mathilde and move to Venice.

-Wagner would later describe his last days in Zurich as "a veritable Hell".
+Wagner later called his last days in Zurich "a veritable Hell".
 Minna wrote to Mathilde before departing for Dresden: I must tell you with a bleeding heart that you have succeeded in separating my husband from me after nearly twenty-two years of marriage.
 May this noble deed contribute to your peace of mind, to your happiness.

 Wagner finished the second act of Tristan during his eight-month exile in Venice, where he lived in the Palazzo Giustinian.
-In March 1859, fearing extradition to Saxony, where he was still considered a fugitive, Wagner moved to Lucerne where he composed the last act, completing it in August 1859.
+In March 1859, fearing extradition to Saxony, where he was still considered a fugitive, Wagner moved to Lucerne, where he wrote the last act, completing it in August 1859.

 Premiere

 Tristan und Isolde proved to be a difficult opera to stage, and Wagner considered various possibilities for the venue.
 In 1857 he was invited by a representative of Pedro II, Emperor of Brazil, to stage his operas in Rio de Janeiro (in Italian, the language of the Imperial Opera); he told Liszt he was considering settling in Rio, and that that city would be given the honour of premiering Tristan.
-Wagner sent the Emperor bound copies of his earlier operas in expression of his interest, but nothing more came of the plan.
+Wagner sent the emperor bound copies of his earlier operas in expression of his interest, but nothing more came of the plan.
 He then proposed that the premiere take place in Strasbourg, following interest in the project shown by the Grand Duchess of Baden.
 Again, the project failed to eventuate.
 His thoughts then turned to Paris, the centre of the operatic world in the middle of the 19th century.
 However, after a disastrous staging of Tannhäuser at the Paris Opéra, Wagner offered the work to the Karlsruhe opera in 1861.